 AA Degree Transfers

-If you are graduating with your AA from Kirkwood, Harper, or another individually reviewed and approved school that means that you will enter Cornell with all of your general education requirements completed.
-Your solid understanding of fundamentals means that you can dive deep into your major coursework from your first Block at Cornell.
-The pace on the Block plan and our 18-day schedule will be new, but we know you’ve got the right background to succeed.
+Congrats on completing your AA!
+Start the next stage of your journey and earn your bachelor's degree.
+Your general ed requirements are done, which means you can dive into your major coursework on day one at Cornell.
+The pace on the block plan and our 18-day schedule will be new, but we know you've got the right background to succeed here.

 The 2 + 2 program means that we anticipate (depending on your major) you’ll graduate in two years from Cornell.
 Although some majors may require courses to be taken in a particular sequence, which may extend your graduation date beyond two years, we do everything we can to help you succeed and transition by providing a number of resources to you as soon as you commit to transferring into Cornell.